 Have you always wanted to gain a deeper understanding of Fallingwater, Frank Lloyd Wright, architecture and nature?
-Then join us for one of our residency or camp programs.
+Then join us for one of our residency programs.
 These unique experiences designed for adults and students emphasize architecture as a tool for learning and personal transformation.

 College Studio Residency

 Are you studying design, visual arts, architecture or curious about the design process?
 Do you need to build a portfolio of creative work?
 Then join us for this eight-day design-build program, an intensive studio residency for students age 19 years or older.
 The students in this program will be exposed to traditional elements of a design studio, typical of courses required in architecture, design and the visual arts.